It works on my machine.

 As expected, the participants who received a sample query made use of it.
 They took the helpful example, adjusted it, and shaped it into something that (more or less) fit the task.

 Unfortunately, their end results generally fit less, not more.
-Those who didn’t get a sample query performed better than those who had.
+Those who didn’t get a sample query performed better than those who did.

 Starting from scratch led to more correct solutions.
 The group with no sample query had a 44.3% success rate, while the group that got a sample query had only 21.5% success rate.
 Turns out, a ready-made starting point can quietly steer you in the wrong direction.